Bsodoge/Memory-Card-Game/README.md

 # Memory-Card-Game
-A memory card game developed in react.js
+A memory card game developed in react.js and vite